Outry08/SQL-Library/README.md

 - Valgrind and fix all leaks.
 - Add error return numbers to all functions.
 - Add full library documentation.
-    - Up next: copyTable
+    - Up next: intToLetter

-If I feel like it:
+- COMPLETE.

+## Potential Additions At A Later Date
 - Add join statements.
 - Add DATE datatype functionality.

-- COMPLETE.

-## Potential Additions At A Later Date
 - Group By in select statements.
 - Expand select statements to be able to refer to other tables.
 - Multi-layered Sorting.